Mustang, Oklahoma: Demographics

 The median income for a household in the city was $50,284, and for a family was $53,018.
 Males had a median income of $36,406 versus $24,856 for females.
 The per capita income for the city was $20,860.
 5.6% of the population and 4.0% of families were below the poverty line.
 7.6% of those under the age of 18 and 8.7% of those 65 and older were living below the poverty line.

 Economy

 Mustang's economy was based on agriculture until the middle of the 20th century.
 Major crops included wheat, oats, corn, cotton, sweet potatoes, watermelons, and cantaloupes.
 Until the 1920s, peach and other fruit orchards were the primary crops for local farmers.
 Truck farming remained prevalent into the 1940s, when the dairy and beef industries gained supremacy.
 In the 1960s, the town began evolving into a bedroom community for Oklahoma City.

 Education

 Mustang Public Schools is the school district, covering the City of Mustang and the areas in Oklahoma City immediately surrounding the city.
-Mustang High School serves the community.
+Mustang High School is the district's only high school and county's largest.